Allocating Resources for Wallarm NGINX Node¶

 The amount of memory and CPU resources allocated for the Wallarm NGINX node determines the quality and speed of request processing.
 These instructions describe the recommendations for self-hosted NGINX node memory allocation.

-In a filtering node there are two main memory and CPU consumers:
+In an NGINX filtering node there are two main memory and CPU consumers:

 -